koush/docs.scrypted.app/dummy-detection.md

 ## Dummy Switch Plugin

-The `Dummy Switch Plugin` can be used to create motion sensors within Scrypted that are triggered by an external event, like the `Webhook Plugin` or `Mail Plugin`.
+The `Dummy Switch Plugin` can be used to create `Motion` and `Binary` sensors within Scrypted that are triggered by an external event, like the `Webhook Plugin` or `Mail Plugin`.

 ## Mail Plugin